This page describes the general organization of the week at camp and provides some advice about the program and choosing ensembles and workshops.

 2) Brass Technique (A, N)

-4) Orchestra (A, N, L) or Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Woodwind Ensemble (saxophone, A, L)
+4) Orchestra (A, N, L) or Jazz Combo (A, L) or Intro Jazz Improvisation (A, L) or Woodwind Ensemble (A, L, saxophone) or Rhythm & Reading (N, B)

 5) Concert Band (A, N) or Blues Band (A, L) or Jamming Basics (A, L)